LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/working-with-arrays.rst

       ];
       console.log(programmingLanguages[0]);
       console.log(programmingLanguages[3]);
-      // What well happen then index 4 is requested? console.log(programmingLanguages[4]);
+      // What will happen when index 4 is requested? console.log(programmingLanguages[4]);

    **Output**